seancorfield/next-jdbc/doc/getting-started.md

 ## An Example REPL Session

 To start using `next.jdbc`, you need to create a datasource (an instance of `javax.sql.DataSource`).
 You can use `next.jdbc/get-datasource` with either a "db-spec" -- a hash map describing the database you wish to connect to -- or a JDBC URI string.
-Or you can construct a datasource from one of the connection pooling libraries out there, such as [HikariCP](https://brettwooldridge.github.io/HikariCP/) or [c3p0](https://www.mchange.com/projects/c3p0/).
+Or you can construct a datasource from one of the connection pooling libraries out there, such as [HikariCP](https://brettwooldridge.github.io/HikariCP/) or [c3p0](https://www.mchange.com/projects/c3p0/) -- see [Connection Pooling](#connection-pooling) below.

 For the examples in this documentation, we will use a local H2 database on disk, and we'll use the [Clojure CLI tools](https://clojure.org/guides/deps_and_cli) and `deps.edn`: